bdxio/bdxio-yt-publisher/README.md

   -map "[v]" -map "[a]" -c:v libx264 -crf 17 -c:a aac -b:a 192k "${output}"
 ```

-Basically this add an intro and an outro (from an image), extract the talk from the stream, add some fade in and fade out effects and outputs to a single file.
+Basically this adds an intro and an outro (from an image), extract the talk from the stream, add some fade in and fade out effects and outputs to a single file.

 The application will replace the variables by their values when executing the command :
   - `${intro}` is the path to the intro file